 Principle in their decisions to regulate product imports.
-As Jim Puckett of the Asia Pacific Environmental Network has written, the Precautionary Principle is a common sense concept encapsulated in well worn adages passed on from generation to generation such as "a stitch in time saves nine", "look before you leap", "an ounce of prevention is worth a pound of cure,"
+As Jim Puckett of the Asia Pacific Environmental Network has written, the Precautionary Principle is a common sense concept encapsulated in well

-"fools rush in where angels fear to tread", "better safe than sorry," and "when in doubt, do without."54 Put in the language of public policy, the Precautionary Principle posits that: where an activity raises serious or irreversible threats of harm to the environment or human health, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically.
+"fools rush in where angels fear to tread", "better safe than sorry," and "when in doubt, do without."
+Put in the language of public policy, the Precautionary Principle posits that: where an activity raises serious or irreversible threats of harm to the environment or human health, precautionary measures should be taken even if some cause and effect relationships are not fully established scientifically.